 - 1 Tbsp. olive oil

 - 2-3 Tbsp. maple syrup

-Prepare the Brussels sprouts: remove any brown and yellow outer leaves and cut off the tough stems.
-Then cut the Brussels sprouts in half and slice the carrots.
+- Prepare the Brussels sprouts: remove any brown and yellow outer leaves and cut off the tough stems.
+Cut the Brussels sprouts in half and slice the carrots.
 The carrots should be approximately the same size as the Brussels sprouts.

 - Place the Brussels sprouts and the carrots in a baking dish.
 Drizzle them with olive oil and maple syrup, and sprinkle them with salt and pepper.
 Toss and spread all the veggies evenly into a single layer.
 Roast in the oven for 15 minutes.